kuchnaya-hub/maroon-broccoli/src/pages/features.md

-      * Once you identify the right product catlog which you think your customer will buy, click on “Share on other button to behtarads App” .
+      * Once you identify the right product catlog which you think your customer will buy, click on *Share* on other button and select *Behtar Ads* .
 Wait sometimes then you getting short video ads.

       * which video types do you like to try